sammyoos/SPOT2/README.md

 * `v` - *value* - represents the value multiplier (both ingredients and effects)
 * `w` - *weight* - specifically for ingredients
 * `z` - *size* - represents the size structure (typically the number of elements in *list*)

+Other important conventions:
+* always use `index` to refer to the base index
+* always use `idx` to refer to a primary branch of the base index that is passed into a subroutine

 ``` javascript
 var ingredient = {